dileep143123/terraform-1/hcl-syntax-practice/README.md

   * resource name     : ubuntu-vm
   * attribute name    : public_ip
 * The list of attributes for a partiular resource can be found from terraform website.
+* The `local-exec` provisioner can also be used to output attributes and store them in a file.